K8lcx63/planning_suturo_1718/planning_programm/planning_interaction/README.md

 of given Pose a static x value to ensure that the PR2 is able to Point in this direction.

 #### drive-to-human ()
-Drives to a position near the wooden table near
+Drives to a position near the wooden table at the right side of the IAI-Kitchen

+#### calculate-wrench-magnitude (msg)
+Calculates the magnitude of the given geometry_msgs/WrenchStamped message, containing the force-vector of the force/torque sensor at the wrist of the Pr2-Robot.
+This function publishes a float32 '15' on the topic '/planning\_interaction/handshake\_detection' and fills the \*handshake-detection\*-fluent with nil - when a handshake motion is detected.
+*will probably get renamed later on*

+#### init-interaction()
+Initializes this package, and gets all needed publishers and subscribers ready.
+Also this starts up the handshake detection in the background.

 ### Special dependencies